Home

 Both are buried at Witham, Somerset.

-In 1901 the 55 year old Julia CO Robertson is recorded in England, and living with 2 servants at 8 Arundell Terrace, Weston-Super-Mare, Somerset, again listed as ‘Living on Own Means’.
+By 1891, now 45 year old Julia is back in Scotland living at ‘Winfield’, Whitsome, Berwickshire with 2 servants, and ‘Living on Private Means’.
+In 1901 the 55 year old Julia has returned to England, and living with 2 servants at 8 Arundell Terrace, Weston-Super-Mare, Somerset, again listed as ‘Living on Own Means’.

 Julia Cecelia Ogilvy Robertson died aged 66 on 12 November 1911.
 Her death was registered at Axbridge district, Somerset (October - December Quarter).

 Lieutenant Colonel, James Peter Robertson, C.B., J.P. died at his home at Callander Lodge, Callander on 25 February 1916 age 94 years.
 His Death Registration shows that he was the widower of Louisa Churchill.
 (Louisa is believed to have died c1910).
-Obituaries appeared in both The Glasgow Herald of 28 February 1916 (Page 6) and The Falkirk Herald of 4 March 1916 noted that 'as well as being an Indian Mutiny and Crimean War Veteran, he was a Justice of the Peace for Perthshire and at the time, the oldest Freemason in Scotland.
+Obituaries appeared in both The Glasgow Herald of 28 February 1916 (Page 6) and The Falkirk Herald of 4 March 1916.
+A well as being an Indian Mutiny and Crimean War Veteran, he was a Justice of the Peace for Perthshire and at the time, the oldest Freemason in Scotland.
 The Falkirk Herald also added that he was a 'keen sportsman both with rod and gun' and 'at the age of 85 he could take a twenty-mile run on his bicycle without undue fatigue'.

-Page created 11 December 2011, updated 1 April 2023.
-Copyright Andrew Warland. (andrewwarland(at)gmail.com)
+Page created 11 December 2011, updated 13 May 2018.
+Copyright © Andrew Warland. (andrewwarland(at)gmail.com)